jhg023/SimpleNet/README.md

         }
     });

-    // Register an optional pre-disconnection listener.
+    // Register a pre-disconnection listener.
     client.preDisconnect(() -> System.out.println(client + " is about to disconnect!"));

-    // Register an optional post-disconnection listener.
+    // Register a post-disconnection listener.
     client.postDisconnect(() -> System.out.println(client + " has successfully disconnected!"));
 });